How To Speed Up Your Android Phone [September 2020]

 After your phone has reached the boot menu—which will look something like the display in our photo above—you won’t be able to use your touchscreen to control the menu on your display.

-Use your volume keys to scroll the blue highlighted line down to “Wipe Cache Partition” on the menu above—it’s the one below the highlighted blue line in the picture above.
+Use your volume keys to scroll the blue highlighted line down to “Wipe Cache Partition” on the menu above.
 Once you’ve selected “Wipe Cache Partition,” hit the Power button on your device to select the option and then use your Volume keys again to select “Yes” on the confirmation screen.

 Changing the Animation Speed on Your Phone